Uvacoder/3D-experiments/README.md

 # 3D Experiments 🎲
-> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-- This is a place where I post sketches and experiments while learning THREE.js.
+> This is a place where I post sketches and experiments while learning THREE.js.

 ### Install ⚙️